hatulmadan1/JetBrainsInternshipTask/README.md

 * departments are numbered from 0
 * stamps are numbered from 0

-The API supports concurrent requests.
+The API supports concurrent requests and concurrent adding new departments.